Planning control areas

 Declaration of Planning Control Areas (PCAs), under Section 112 of the Planning and Development Act 2005, is a standard statutory planning process commonly used to protect strategic land from inappropriate development and can include acquisition by the WAPC where required.
 A PCA remains in place for up to five years, to allow an MRS/PRS/GBRS amendment to be put in place.

-The PCA will protect the environmental values of this land.
-The WAPC considers that the PCA is required to ensure that no development occurs on this land which might prejudice this purpose until it may be reserved for Parks and Recreation in the Metropolitan Region Scheme.
+The WAPC considers that the planning control area is required over the properties to ensure that no development occurs on the land which might prejudice this purpose until it may be reserved for Other Regional Road purposes in the Metropolitan Region Scheme.

-A PCA remains in effect for a period of five years from the date it is published in the Government Gazette or until it is revoked by the WAPC with approval by the Minister.
+The declaration remains in effect for a period of five years from the date of publication of this notice in the Government Gazette, being 07 November 2025, or until revoked by the WAPC with approval by the Minister, whichever is sooner.

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.